Aviancer/amouse/README.md

 - USB-A header to solder on, or alternatively a USB micro to USB-A host adaptor for connecting a USB mouse to the Pico USB port
 - Few bits of wire/board to make connections
 - A suitable serial cable for connecting from the adaptor to the computers serial port
-- Working C building environment
-- cmake version > 3.12
-- Raspberry Pico SDK (Should auto-pull from git on cmake)

 ## Build & install
 ```